Rehan Jayawickrama: Statements on Ranil Wickremesinghe presidency

+Refusal of parliamentary perks

+During the 2024 parliamentary election campaign, Jayawickreme stated that he would refuse the standard perks granted to Members of Parliament if elected, including a pension and vehicle permit.

+He stated that he believed in serving the public without personal benefits and emphasised the need for new approaches in politics.

+Criticism of rice industry practices

+In December 2024, Jayawickreme criticised the structure of Sri Lanka’s rice industry, alleging that it was dominated by a small group of powerful mill owners who manipulate prices, exploit farmers, and create artificial shortages.

+He called for stronger state intervention, including regulation, penalties, and potential nationalisation, arguing that such measures were necessary to protect both farmers and consumers from market manipulation.

 Weligama PS Chairman assassination

 In 2025, following the assassination of Lasantha Wickramasekara, the SJB Chairman of the Weligama Pradeshiya Sabha, Jayawickrama became a vocal critic of the government's and police's response.
 He accused the government of promoting a "convenient cover-up" by "dismissing it as an underworld-related incident."
 Jayawickrama revealed that Wickramasekara had "repeatedly" warned of threats to his life, including a formal letter sent to the Inspector General of Police (IGP) in August (2025) that detailed an alleged assassination plot targeting him either at court or the council premises.
 He stated that these "multiple requests" for "special protection" for the chairman and other SJB members were met with "silence" from the police.
 He called the killing an "extrajudicial execution" and forcefully rejected the government's narrative that the victim was a "known criminal," stating: "The late Chairman won his ward in Midigama with 67% of the vote.
 He wasn't handpicked through a national list; he earned his mandate directly from the people."